What you can expect

 On-campus tutor sessions are held in the Student Success Center (Owen Hall, Room 270).
 Occasionally tutor sessions are held outside the SSC but prior approval by the Tutor Coordinator must be obtained.

 Online tutor sessions are held using video conference software.
-Generally, Google Hangouts or WebEx are the primary software packages our tutors use.
+Generally, Google Meet or Zoom are the primary software packages our tutors use.

 What technology requirements are needed for online tutoring?